Fray in Magical Adventure: Plot

-Fray features a typical high fantasy setting.
-According to the game world's legends, a great war was fought between the benevolent but weakening ancient gods and a demon race, which led to the collapse and eventual mortality of the gods.
+Fray features a high fantasy setting where a great war was fought between the benevolent but weakening ancient gods and a demon race, which led to the collapse and eventual mortality of the gods.
 After this 'War of Sealing', the gods divided the world into three parts: Xak, the world of humans, Oceanity, the world of faeries, and Zekisis, the world of demons.
 The demon world of Zekisis was tightly sealed from the other two worlds to prevent reentry of the warmongering demon race.
 Some demons were left behind in Xak, however, and others managed to discover a separate means to enter Xak from Zekisis anyway.
-(This ancient history is displayed in the introduction of Xak II: The Rising of the Red Moon.)
+This ancient history is displayed in the introduction of Xak II: Rising of the Redmoon.

 The story of Fray takes place between the events of Xak and during the events of Xak II.
 During Xak, Fray was not able to use magic and was more or less a helpless girl that was rescued by the hero of the Xak series, Latok Kart.
 After being rescued, Fray becomes romantically interested in Latok and decides that if she could become useful to Latok and aid him in his quests, perhaps Latok will be interested in her romantically in return.
 Starting from the very end of Xak, Fray goes attends a magical university for three years to learn how to become a full-fledged sorceress.
-Upon her graduation Fray travels to Latok's home town of Fearless to find Latok.
-However, upon arriving Fray learns that Latok has decided to journey on ahead of her to the region of Banuwa to start a new quest (Xak II).
+Upon her graduation Fray travels to Latok's home town of Fearless to find Latok, but upon arriving Fray learns that Latok has decided to journey on ahead of her to the region of Banuwa to start a new quest (Xak II).
 Fray decides to not give up on finding Latok and decides to set out on an adventure all on her own as she heads for Banuwa village.
 The course of the game takes Fray to several places along the way including various villages, an ancient ruins, a lake, the center of a volcano, and a floating fortress.

 Release

 Fray was originally released for the MSX on December 6, 1990.
-Later, other versions were developed for the MSX turbo R, NEC PC-9801, NEC PC-Engine, and Sega Game Gear in 1991–1994.
-An extended version of Fray in Magical Adventure was released with the MSX2 version for the MSX turbo R, commonly referred to as Fray Turbo R, has voice acting and an alternate opening animation sequence.
-Another enhanced remake for the NEC PC-Engine titled Fray CD was later released by Micro Cabin.
+Later, other versions were developed for the MSX Turbo R, PC-98, PC Engine, and Game Gear in 1991–1994.
+An extended version of Fray in Magical Adventure was released with the MSX2 version for the MSX Turbo R, commonly referred to as Fray Turbo R, has voice acting and an alternate opening animation sequence.
+Another enhanced remake for the PC Engine titled Fray CD was later released by Microcabin.
 There are several differences between Fray CD and the original Fray in Magical Adventure in that Fray CD has an alternate FMV opening animation sequence, an additional stage, some different bosses and a plot that deviates from the original game mostly near the end of the game.

 The MSX2 version has been unofficially translated into English by Oasis.
-Project EGG re-released the PC-9801, PC Engine and MSX2 Windows8.1 compatible versions in 2009–2014.
+Project EGG re-released the PC-9801, PC Engine and MSX2 Windows 8.1 compatible versions in 2009–2014.